 "Michael, get lost."

 His expression turned dark.
-"Like I said, you mediocre Quidditch Seeker, beggars can't be choosers.
+"As I said, you mediocre Quidditch Seeker, beggars can't be choosers.
 Look at you, an average girl with average grades and average powers and average sports skills."

-Cho's face grew very red.
+Cho's face grew very red at his harsh words.
 "Yah, so what?
 At least I'm actually above average than you who's below.
 You couldn't quite make it, could you?
 You're kiddin' yourself, tryin' to drag me through th' mud."

-"And what is with that accent?
-You're Chinese, not Scottish!
-What are you trying to do, make your average life interes-" There was a sickening crunch that interrupted Michael's sentence as a fist connected with his nose.
+"And what is with that accent?!
+You're not Scottish!
+What are you trying to do, make your average life interes—" There was a sickening crunch that interrupted Michael's sentence as a fist appeared from nowhere and connected with his nose.
 The ferret-boy was knocked off his feet, and Cho gasped.

 "No one's allowed ter make fun o' 'er but me!"
 Seamus told the Ravenclaw boy.
 "And I happen ter like 'er weird accent!
 So scram, Corner, or I'll get me wand out and Hex you ter th' oth'r side of th' school!"

 At that threat, Michael got up and scrambled away.
 Around Cho and Seamus, there was quiet applause.
-Seamus just seemed grateful that Madame Pince hadn't been around to witness that.
+Seamus just seemed grateful that Madam Pince hadn't been around to witness that.

-"Ah, 'ell…," he grumbled and he shook his right hand.
+"Ah, 'ell…," he grumbled, and he shook his right hand.
 "Tha' hurt more than I thought it would."
-For him, it seemed like nothing was out of the ordinary.
+For him, it seemed as though nothing were out of the ordinary.
 He faced Cho.
 "Why're you lookin' at me like tha'?"